nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* For postal codes, the user may choose to enter a sequence of 6 digits, or the letter `"S"` followed by the sequence of 6 digits.
+* For postal codes, the user may choose to enter a sequence of 6 digits, or the letter `"S"` or `"s"` followed by the sequence of 6 digits.

 </div>